 One of the most common issues in manual software testing is with writing effective test cases (TCs).
 Even people with extensive experience in quality assurance services run into the same problems again and again.
 In this article, experts from the Exadel QA Practice will outline some tips for avoiding these issues and writing useful TCs.

-One of a manual software tester’s most frequent and important questions is how to write test cases (TCs), but even the most seasoned TC veterans run into the same common problems.
 First of all, everyone has their own style and rules, so when you try to execute someone else’s TC, you may get confused.
 Additionally, it’s difficult to use TCs to cover all requirements without gaps.
-This article will show you a few tips and tricks to write appropriate TCs and avoid these issues.
+We have prepared a few manual testing tips and tricks to write effective test cases in software testing and avoid these issues:

 Define the Area You Want to Cover with a TС

-Before writing test cases, make a high-level checklist or use a set of the most important requirements to define your scope of work and main modules or elements which should be verified.
+Before writing test cases in software testing, make a high-level checklist or use a set of the most important requirements to define your scope of work and main modules or elements which should be verified.
 Then divide them into logical parts to easily group cases in test scenarios.

 - Add a label or component to your TC — it will help you to find cases from the necessary module

 - Prioritize your TCs — this will help you find a set of the most critical cases